impredicative/newssurvey/README.md

 # newsqa
-**newsqa** (news Q&A) is a Python 3.12 application to research a question or concern using a supported news site.
+**newsqa** (news Q&A) is a Python 3.12 application to extensively research a question or concern using a supported news site.
 The specific news site is used to conduct searches and read article texts.
 Currently only the [MedicalXpress](https://medicalxpress.com/) news site is supported for medical topics.
 Numerous calls are made to OpenAI LLMs to formulate the response.
 A funded [OpenAI API key](https://platform.openai.com/api-keys) is required.

 ## Approach
 Each step in this workflow corresponds to an action taken by the LLM.